mlwache/explainer-critic/README.md

 ## Setup

+* I have tested the code on python 3.6 and python 3.9.
+It might not work with earlier python versions
 * `pip install -r requirements.txt`
 * If CUDA is too old, check out which previous versions of torch to install [here](https://pytorch.org/get-started/previous-versions/).
     * get the newest pytorch version that still works with your CUDA version.